materiaraiding/materiaraiding-old/_ultimate/dsr.md

 The numbers players are assigned are the order that each player will be "dived/jumped" on by Nidhogg: 1->2->3 Whilst the second debuff will be what **kind** of dive/jump Nidhogg is performing.

-After getting dived the player will leave behind a tower that needs to be soaked by someone else, as the dive inflicts a **"Fire Resistance Down II"** and a **"Physical Vulnerability Up"**.
+After getting dived the player will leave behind a tower that needs to be soaked by someone else, as both the dive and the tower inflict a **"Fire Resistance Down II"** and a **"Physical Vulnerability Up"** debuff.

-The _type_ of dive that Nidhogg performs will indicate **where that tower is going to be placed.** How I think of it is that the arrows _push_ the tower in one direction, i.e. If I were to have an Up Arrow, my tower would be pushed the distance of Nidhoggs hitbox forwards and away from me.
+The _type_ of dive that Nidhogg performs will indicate **where that tower is going to be placed.** I think of the arrows as if they _push_ the tower in one direction, i.e. If I were to have an Up Arrow, my tower would be pushed the distance of Nidhoggs hitbox away from me in the direction I'm facing.
+No matter whether players have arrows or no arrows, we always want to place the towers on the **East/West/South** of Nidhogg's hitbox due to another upcoming mechanic.

+OCE uses the **"Easthogg Strat"** I.e. we solve the arrows in such a way that all arrow players can simply face east (as long as they are in the correct position) and the mechanic will resolve.

+(Diagram for easthogg arrows)

+As seen above we place the **Up Arrow** West, and the **Down Arrow** East.
+If both these players look east the towers will end up on the sides of Nidhogg's hitbox.
+If a set of numbers **does not** have arrows, they will use the positions they indicated when the numbers first went out.

+The order that the numbers will soak the towers is as follows:

+3s soak 1s towers (using their previously indicated positions, or their arrow positions) East and West 1s soak 2s
+2s and South 1 soak 3s